 ASU 2015-11, Inventory (Topic 330): Simplifying the Measurement of Inventory requires in scope inventory, including inventory measured using first-in, first out (FIFO) or average cost, to be measured at the lower of cost and net realizable value.
 Net realizable value is the estimated selling price in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation.
-ASU 2015-11 became effective for us on January 1, 2017 and did not have a material impact on our consolidated financial statements.
+The adoption of ASU 2015-11 did not have a material impact on our consolidated financial statements.

 ASU 2016-07, Investments - Equity Method and Joint Ventures (Topic 323): Simplifying the Transition to the Equity Method of Accounting eliminates the requirement to retroactively adopt the equity method of accounting when an investment qualifies for use of the equity method as a result of an increase in the level of ownership or degree of influence.
-The new guidance became effective for us beginning on January 1, 2017 and had no impact on our consolidated financial statements.
+The new guidance had no impact on our consolidated financial statements.

 ASU 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting is intended to simplify several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
 The new guidance became effective for us on January 1, 2017.
 The impact of the adoption of ASU 2016-09 is limited to the recording of any windfall or shortfall benefit directly to the tax provision and the reclassification of certain items in our statement of cash flows, which have adopted on a prospective basis.
 We will continue estimating stock-based compensation award forfeitures in determining the amount of compensation cost to be recognized each period.
 We expect an increase to our cash flows from operating activities and a decrease to cash flows from financing activities.
 As a result of this adoption, we expect volatility in our effective tax rate as any windfall or shortfall tax benefits related to our share-based compensation will be recorded directly into our results of operations.
-During the first half of 2017, \$4.8 million of excess tax benefit was recognized directly to the tax provision.
+During the first nine months of 2017, \$4.9 million of excess tax benefit was recognized directly to the tax provision.